At Holy Trinity we believe in encouraging a healthy approach to eating.

 We offer you the choice of your child having a cooked school lunch every day, bringing a packed lunch from home daily or having cooked and packed lunches on different days!

-Decided on a weekly basis, parents can choose for their child to have packed lunches on certain days of the week and a cooked school lunch on others.
+Parents can choose for their child to have packed lunches on certain days of the week and a cooked school lunch on others.

 Snacks and Drinks

 Before morning break children in KS1 are given a fruit snack.
 Children in KS2 are encouraged to bring in a fruit snack from home for break time.

 We encourage children to drink water throughout the day.
 We provide water stations at school as well as encouraging children to bring in their own water bottles daily.